Get to know our team!

 Jim came to us after retiring from Ohio State University, where he is an emeritus professor of veterinary surgery.
 Jim has two doctoral degrees from Colorado State University, his doctorate in veterinary medicine and a Ph.D. in cardiopulmonary physiology.

 After veterinary school, Jim trained as a veterinary surgeon, first with an internship at the University of Georgia, then in a surgery residency at Michigan State University.
 He was board certified in veterinary surgery by the American College of Veterinary Surgeons in 1991.

 Jim spent most of his career as a surgeon in university veterinary referral hospitals at Auburn University and then at Ohio State University, where he spent his time off clinics running research programs.
-Although he spent most of his career as an equine surgeon, he switched to small animal surgery after a hip injury limited his ability to work with.
+Although he spent most of his career as an equine surgeon, he switched to small animal surgery after a hip injury limited his ability to work with large animals.

 Jim performs our orthopedic surgeries such as TPLO and fracture repairs, in addition to specialized soft tissue surgeries.